 Top 13 Venture Capital Firms Investing in EdTech Startups

-• Prominent venture capital firms focusing on EdTech include Reach Capital, Village Capital, GSV Ventures, and Lightbank, all known for backing promising startups in the sector.
+• Venture capital firms like Reach Capital, Village Capital, GSV Ventures, and Lightbank are notable backers for companies in the education technology sector.

-• Once you've closed a funding round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+• After you close a funding round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in EdTech Are Right for Your Stage?